sean-perkins/nativescript-onboarding/README.md

 Please refer to the respective repositories and/or the `package.json` for additional CLI commands.

-## Technical Support

-Contact the developer directly: sean@devonite.com with a brief description of your problem and how to quickly re-produce it.

 ### Contributors

 [<img alt="Sean perkins" src="https://avatars1.githubusercontent.com/u/13732623?v=3&s=117" width="117">](https://github.com/sean-perkins) |